HowToDoInJava

 TypeScript Array

-In this post, we will learn to create an array, clone array, merge arrays and iterate through array elements in TypeScript with easy-to-follow examples.
+In this tutorial, we will learn to create an array, clone an array, merge arrays and iterate through the elements of an array in TypeScript with easy-to-follow examples.

 //Various ways to declare a typed array